elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-can-square-root-functions-be-used-in-realworld-mathematical-modeling.md

 _schema: default
 id: 163800
 date: 2025-01-27
-title: >-
-    How can square root functions be used in real-world mathematical modeling?
+title: How can square root functions be used in real-world mathematical modeling?
-article_title: >-
-    How can square root functions be used in real-world mathematical modeling?
+article_title: How can square root functions be used in real-world mathematical modeling?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    Square root functions are utilized in various fields for real-world mathematical modeling, such as construction dimensions, physics motion equations, statistical variance calculations, financial volatility assessments, biological growth modeling, and environmental pollutant concentration analyses.
+    This content explores the applications of square root functions in various fields such as construction, physics, statistics, finance, biology, and environmental science, highlighting their importance in mathematical modeling.
   page_keywords: >-
-    real-world applications, mathematical modeling, square root functions, construction, engineering, physics, statistics, finance, biology, medicine, environmental science
+    square root functions, real-world applications, mathematical modeling, construction, engineering, physics, statistics, finance, biology, medicine, environmental science, quadratic functions
 author: QuickTakes
 question: >-
     How can square root functions be used in real-world mathematical modeling?